Many of the listed recommended sites require you to register at no cost. Courses and CE credits are free unless otherwise noted.

 CCO is a web-based educational forum that provides video learning modules and live events via its Webinar Series and Meeting Series.
 Free CME, CNE and CPE available.

 IAS-USA provides a web-based continuing education platform including Cases on the Web (COW), live webinars, and webcasts; and, online access to Topics in Antiviral Medicine (TAM), a journal covering current issues in medical care of people infected with HIV or other viruses.
 Free CME available.

-Owned by WebMD, the site offers CE programs based on clinical briefs, case based modules, knowledge and practice, and journal articles.
-Free CME credit available.
+Owned by WebMD, the site offers CE programs based on clinical briefs, case based modules, clinical reviews, webinars and journal articles.
+Free CME and CNE available.

-Managed by the CDC, the site offers more than 1,300 courses, developed by organizations from around the country, on a wide variety of public health topics.
-The courses, live, recorded and/or via webinar, are generally free.
-Free or low cost CE credit is available.
+An affiliate of the TRAIN Learning Network, the Public Health Foundation website provides access to more than 1,300 courses on a wide variety of public health topics that were developed by organizations from around the country.
+The courses are generally free.
+Free or low cost CE is available.

-Through self-study modules and Question Bank sections, the website addresses the epidemiology, pathogenesis, clinical manifestations, diagnosis, management, and prevention of STDs.
-Developed by the University of Washington STD Prevention Training Center and the University of Washington (MWAETC's Principal Investigator David Spach is Editor-in-Chief), the free education website is funded by the U.S. Centers for Disease and Control.
-Free CME and CNE credit available.
+Through self-study modules and board-review style questions, the website addresses the epidemiology, pathogenesis, clinical manifestations, diagnosis, management, and prevention of STDs.
+Funded by a grant from the CDC for the National Network of STD Clinical Prevention Training Centers and developed by the University of Washington STD Prevention Training Center.
+Free CME and CNE available.

 MOUNTAIN WEST AIDS EDUCATION AND TRAINING CENTER